This tutorial contains basic instructions to help new users of Lucid

 toolbar (last icon on the right).

 Lucid3 is software for creating and using interactive identification keys.
-Lucid was developed by
+Lucid is developed by

 for more information on Lucid and Lucid3.